muhammedshamilmt/fashion-ecommerce-store/README.md

-# BSNL Super Wifi Vision
+# AL-HAYBA

-A modern web application built with Reactjs and vite for advertise the the services.
+A sleek and modern fashion e-commerce web application built using **Next.js** to showcase, shop, and manage elegant collections with speed and style.

 ##  🚀 Features
-  - **Static**:Dont have back end

-  - **Responcive**: it gives us better experence in all devices like mobile,tablet and dektop

-  - **Updation**:We can update this throgh the github
+- **Dynamic + Static Rendering**: Built with hybrid architecture using Next.js

+- **Responsive Design**: Optimized for mobile, tablet, and desktop for a seamless shopping experience

+- **Modern Stack**: Uses cutting-edge technologies for performance and scalability

+- **Fast Updates**: Easily update and manage content via GitHub

+- **Elegant UI**: Styled with shadcn/ui and Tailwind CSS for a clean and intuitive user interface

 ##  ✏️ Edit a File Directly in GitHub

 - Navigate to the **desired file(s)** in your repository

 - Click the **"Edit" button** (pencil icon) at the top right of the file view

 - Make your changes and **commit** them directly from the browser